Tariq-Hommadi/Apis-node/README.md

 > 1- there is a file named **request.rest** all the requests made are in that file.

-> 2- you need to create a DB with the specified queries in database.sql file
+> 2- you need to create a DB with the specified queries in database.sql file and you need to insert the specified records (it's there at the end of database.sql file) into DB (tables and seats)

 > 3- you need to register a new employee with the specified requirements and to have: name, num, pass.